sandygoat/CPSC455/README.md

 ### Unit 2: React & Redux
  - React: In the front end, React is used to create multiple reusable react components such as the FavoriteCards, PlaceModal, and UserComment.
- - Redux: Redux is used to store and manage the entire state of the application in one place, such as addReviews, addFavorite, removeFromFavoriteList etc.
+ - Redux: Redux is used to store and manage the states of the application in one place, such as addReviews, addFavorite, removeFromFavoriteList etc.

 ## Above and Beyond
 Description of ‘Above and Beyond’ functionality.
 Please give a clear description and in-depth explanation of how you went above and beyond the requirements of the course.
 This will help us awards marks for rubric item #4.